 2. Share With Your Partner

 In a relationship, one partner may have depression while the other doesn’t, and this might put a huge strain on the relationship.
 When couples approach a therapist, they complain that the depression is ruining their sex life and thus their relationship.
 However, not many couples see that their communication patterns could also be taking a toll on their sex life.
 It can feel embarrassing for a person to admit that they doesn’t want to have sex, especially when the partner is trying to relight a spark, and this can make people feel uncomfortable about sharing.
 Honesty and open communication are especially important at this time because they help you to achieve deeper intimacy.
 Once emotional intimacy is achieved, it can be easier to get to the physical intimacy together.
-Talk to your partner about your worries, apprehensions and fears, This also helps your partner to understand what you are going through better, and can make is easier for both of
+Talk to your partner about your worries, apprehensions and fears, This also helps your partner to understand what you are going through better, and can make is easier for both of you to tackle the depression together.

 3. Look At Different Ways To Enjoy Sex